GhanshyamPaunikar/IBM-Capstone/README.md

-# :rocket: Applied Data Science Capstone
+:rocket: Applied Data Science Capstone
-This Capstone is the 10th (final) course in [IBM Data Science Professional Certificate](https://www.coursera.org/professional-certificates/ibm-data-science) specialization, and it actually summarizes in the form of project all materials that have been learned during this specialization.
+This capstone project marks the culmination of the IBM Data Science Professional Certificate, the 10th and final course in the specialization.
+It integrates and applies the knowledge and skills acquired throughout the program into a comprehensive, real-world project.

-## :page_facing_up: Project Background
+:page_facing_up: Project Background
-SpaceX is the most successful company of the commercial space age, making space travel affordable.
-The company advertises Falcon 9 rocket launches on its website, with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
-Therefore, if we can determine if the first stage will land, we can determine the cost of a launch.
-Based on public information and machine learning models, we are going to predict if SpaceX will reuse the first stage.
+SpaceX stands as a pioneer in the commercial space era, revolutionizing space travel by offering affordable launches.
+The company promotes its Falcon 9 rocket at a cost of $62 million per launch—significantly lower than the $165 million charged by competitors.
+This cost advantage stems largely from SpaceX’s ability to reuse the Falcon 9’s first stage.
+By predicting whether the first stage will successfully land, we can estimate launch costs more accurately.
+This project leverages public data and machine learning to forecast first-stage reuse.

-## :page_facing_up: Questions to be answered
+:page_facing_up: Key Questions
-- How do variables such as payload mass, launch site, number of flights, and orbits affect the success of the first stage landing?
+How do factors like payload mass, launch site, flight frequency, and orbit type influence first-stage landing success?
-- Does the rate of successful landings increase over the years?
+Has the success rate of landings improved over time?
-- What is the best algorithm that can be used for binary classification in this case?
+Which algorithm is most effective for binary classification in this scenario?
-## :page_facing_up: Methodology
+:page_facing_up: Methodology
-  ### 1. Data collection methodology
+1. Data Collection
-  - Using SpaceX Rest API
+SpaceX REST API: Gathered structured launch data directly from SpaceX’s public API.
-  - Using Web Scrapping from Wikipedia
+Wikipedia Web Scraping: Extracted supplementary launch details from Wikipedia tables.
-  ### 2. Performed data wrangling
-  - Filtering the data
-  - Dealing with missing values
-  - Using One Hot Encoding to prepare the data to a binary classification
-  ### 3. Performed exploratory data analysis (EDA) using visualization and SQL
-  ### 4. Performed interactive visual analytics using Folium and Plotly Dash
-  ### 5. Performed predictive analysis using classification models
+2. Data Wrangling
+Filtered dataset to focus on Falcon 9 launches.
+Addressed missing values (e.g., imputed payload mass with averages).
+Applied One-Hot Encoding to transform categorical variables for binary classification.
+3. Exploratory Data Analysis (EDA)
+Conducted EDA using visualizations (e.g., scatter plots, bar charts) and SQL queries to uncover patterns and relationships.
+4. Interactive Visual Analytics
+Built an interactive map with Folium to visualize launch sites and outcomes.
+Developed a Plotly Dash dashboard for dynamic exploration of success metrics.
+5. Predictive Analysis
+Designed and tuned classification models (e.g., Logistic Regression, Decision Tree) to predict landing success.
-  - Building, tuning and evaluation of classification models to ensure the best results
+Evaluated model performance using accuracy, F1-score, and cross-validation to identify the best approach.